-Join David Gassner for an in-depth discussion in this video Reading a text file from the web, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Reading a text file from the web, part of Learning Go.

 - Go has a rich set of tools that let you work easily…with web applications and services.…The HTTP package lets you make requests…and send data to remote hosts,…and also lets you create HTTP server applications…that listen for and respond to requests.…In this demonstration, I will create an application…that requests and displays some data from a remote host.…This file, webRequest.go, has a string.…It's set to a PHP file on a server.…